Home Antenna Grounding

 I recently installed an end-fed wire antenna running from the apex of my garage into a large maple tree in my backyard.
 I want to get the best performance I can from the antenna and also take the appropriate precautions to operate safely and protect my equipment.

-Until recently most of my ham radio activity has been QRP/remote.
-I have not had an antenna continually installed at my house and have not taken the time to setup a proper ground system.
-Until recently most of my ham radio activity has been QRP/remote.
+Most of my ham radio activity has been QRP/remote.
 I have not had an antenna continually installed at my house and have not taken the time to setup a proper ground system.
 I recently installed an end-fed wire antenna running from the apex of my garage into a large maple tree in my backyard.
 I want to get the best performance I can from the antenna and also take the appropriate precautions to operate safely and protect my equipment.

 There is a lot of information about how to setup a grounding system for radio.
 Here is a summary of some of the key points I've learned about setting up a ground system: